By Jerry Del Priore

 Among some of the injuries and diseases he mentioned were piriformis syndrome (a neuromuscular disorder related to the sciatic nerve), bulging and herniated disks, frozen shoulder syndrome, diabetes, Parkinson’s disease, multiple sclerosis (MS) and muscular dystrophy (MD).

 “We relieve the symptoms thereof.
 It doesn’t cure it.
 It relieves symptoms that they’re suffering from, because those are autonomic nervous system diseases, which attack the nervous system,” he said of Parkinson’s, MS and MD.
-“The muscles are controlled by nervous system, so they get some relief.”
+“The muscles are controlled by the nervous system, so they get some relief.”

 In addition, several clients are benefiting from The Stretch Joint’s flexibility therapy.